About the Major

-For the Class of 2018 and earlier: Major requirements include completion of: (1) 10 full-credit courses that count towards the major requirements (9 of which must be taken graded); (2) general education expectations stages I and II; (3) second language proficiency; and (4) cultural immersion experience.
+For the Class of 2018 and earlier: Major requirements include completion of (1) 10 full-credit courses that count toward the major requirements (nine of which must be taken graded); (2) general education expectations stages I and II; (3) second language proficiency; and (4) cultural immersion experience.
 (This description includes the already-completed requirements for admission to the major.)
 All courses must be completed by the end of the senior year.

-For the Class of 2019 and later: Major requirements include completion of: (1) 10 full-credit courses that count towards the major requirements (9 of which must be taken graded), and (2) general education expectations stages I and II.
+For the Class of 2019 and later: Major requirements include completion of (1) 10 full-credit courses that count towards the major requirements (nine of which must be taken graded), and (2) general education expectations stages I and II.
 (This description includes the already-completed requirements for admission to the major.)
 All courses must be completed by the end of the senior year.

 Breadth requirement.
 Students are expected to develop knowledge across the entire field of psychology.
-Towards this goal, students must choose a minimum of one course from each of three columns.
+Toward this goal, students must choose a minimum of one course from each of the three columns below.
 These breadth courses (numbered PSYC220-280) can be taken throughout one’s four years.
 When possible, a student should start with breadth courses of particular interest so that he or she can later do more advanced work in these areas.

 PSYC220 Cognitive Psychology

 PSYC247 Neuroscience Perspectives on Psychopathologies